HL7/fhir-exchange-routing-ig/input/pages/specification - partway.md

 - The Inbound Gateway intermediary SHALL agree to accept FHIR requests on the destination's behalf
 - One or more additional delegated intermediaries MAY optionally agree to participate in the routing of requests between the Inbound Gateway intermediary and the destination
-- The destination and Inbound Gateway intermediary establish the destination's [public FHIR service base URL](#destinations-public-fhir-service-base-url) according to their needs
+- The destination and Inbound Gateway intermediary establish the destination's [public FHIR service base URL](public-fhir-service-url-of-the-destination) according to their needs
 - The destination SHALL configure DNS entries for its public FHIR service base URL so that requests resolve to the Inbound Gateway intermediary
-- Each participating intermediary SHALL configure its internal routing mechanisms to enable forwarding of requests to either the destination system or another participating intermediary, as prearranged among the parties.
+- Each participating intermediary SHALL configure its internal routing mechanisms to enable forwarding of requests received at the destination's public FHIR service base URL to either the destination system or another participating intermediary, as prearranged among the parties.
 Note: This guide does not prescribe particular routing logic or technical approaches to be used by an intermediary
 - One or more public endpoint directories MAY be configured to support searching for the destination and return of the destination's public FHIR service URL

 <p></p>